onzag/itemize/README.md

 Every item in itemize is realtime, and as such changes populate over all the network when it detects so.

+### Search Engine

+Items can be indexed using elasticsearch then searched, and it will work seamlessly with no extra effort.

 ### Mail Integration

 With little configuration itemize automatically handles email sending and management, as well as subscriptions.